 Comparison Between Open Source Knowledge Base Software and SaaS

 Now we’ve examined the benefits of open source knowledge base software, let’s take a look at why many companies are choosing SaaS instead.

 Many companies are attracted to open source software because they think they won’t have to pay, but this software is not actually free.

-Most open source knowledge base software are available to “community users” free of charge, but if you are a larger company you will need to pay for usage the same as you would for a SaaS solution.
+Most open source knowledge base software is available to “community users” free of charge, but if you are a larger company you will need to pay for using the same as you would for a SaaS solution.

 You also need to host open source knowledge base software on your own servers so it’s still not actually free.